-TIP: District liaisons and school staff should follow up with the caregiver, CA caseworker, or CPS caseworker when a student's whereabouts are unknown.
+TIP: District foster care liaisons and school staff should follow up with the caregiver, CA caseworker or CPS caseworker when a student's whereabouts are unknown.

-Following up with these individuals to determine a student's whereabouts is an important step before withdrawing the student and treating the student's whereabouts as unknown.
+Following up with these individuals to determine a student's whereabouts is an important step before withdrawing the student and treating the student's whereabouts as unknown.83

-In the event that a student is not found, their whereabouts remain unknown, and they have not officially withdrawn from school, the district can determine a withdrawal date for the student according to applicable local policies.
-Schools can withdraw a student after 20 days of nonattendance but are not required to do so.
-84 Withdrawal can create an additional barrier to future student engagement and should be a last resort.
+In the event that a students are not found, their whereabouts remain unknown and they have not officially withdrawn from school, the district can determine a withdrawal date according to applicable local policies.
+Schools should NOT withdraw a student after 20 days of nonattendance.84 Withdrawal can create an additional barrier to future student engagement.

-THE SCHOOL EXPERIENCE: PROVIDING STUDENT SUPPORT, PROMOTING HIGH SCHOOL COMPLETION, AND COMPLYING WITH STATE LAWS
+THE SCHOOL EXPERIENCE: PROVIDING STUDENT SUPPORT, PROMOTING HIGH SCHOOL COMPLETION AND COMPLYING WITH STATE LAWS

-- CREATE A SCHOOL ENVIRONMENT THAT IS SENSITIVE TO THE EXPERIENCE OF STUDENTS IN FOSTER CARE - ARE CHILDREN AND YOUTH IN FOSTER CARE CATEGORICALLY ELIGIBLE FOR SCHOOL MEAL PROGRAMS? - DETERMINING THE NEEDS OF STUDENTS IN FOSTER CARE - STATE FUNDING SOURCES SCHOOLS CAN USE TO PROVIDE ACADEMIC SUPPORT - PROMOTING HIGH SCHOOL COMPLETION - WHAT GRADUATION PROGRAM IS RIGHT FOR THE STUDENT?
+- CREATING A SCHOOL ENVIRONMENT THAT IS SENSITIVE TO THE EXPERIENCE OF STUDENTS IN FOSTER CARE - ARE STUDENTS IN FOSTER CARE CATEGORICALLY ELIGIBLE FOR SCHOOL MEAL PROGRAMS? - DETERMINING THE NEEDS OF STUDENTS IN FOSTER CARE - STATE FUNDING SOURCES SCHOOLS CAN USE TO PROVIDE ACADEMIC SUPPORT - PROMOTING HIGH SCHOOL COMPLETION - WHAT GRADUATION PROGRAM IS RIGHT FOR THE STUDENT?

-The School Experience: Providing Student Support, Promoting High School Completion, and Complying With State Laws
+The School Experience: Providing Student Support, Promoting High School Completion and Complying With State Laws

-CREATE A SCHOOL ENVIRONMENT THAT IS SENSITIVE TO THE EXPERIENCE OF STUDENTS IN FOSTER CARE
+CREATING A SCHOOL ENVIRONMENT THAT IS SENSITIVE TO THE EXPERIENCE OF STUDENTS IN FOSTER CARE

-Students come into foster care through no fault of their own, but their status as "foster children" can be a source of deep shame and stigma.
+Students enter foster care through no fault of their own, but their status as "foster children" can be a source of deep shame and stigma.
 School personnel play an important role in being sensitive and creating a school environment that is emotionally safe and supportive of students who experience foster care.